DKMAnet: Follow-up on adverse reaction reports - questions and answers

 What is the deadline for requesting follow-up?

-Therefore, you do not need to request the Danish Health and Medicines Authority to obtain a medical confirmation.
+Therefore, you do not need to request the Danish Health Authority to obtain a medical confirmation.
 (A medical confirmation only implies that the doctor considers it possible that there might be a causal relationship between the suspected side effects and the medicine.
 A medical confirmation does not validate the patient data, etc.).

 Please note that you cannot request a medical confirmation of non-serious side effects reported by consumers.
-The reason for this is that the Danish Health and Medicines Authority does not obtain a medical confirmation of side effects of a non-serious nature, unless they fall within a specific focus area.
+The reason for this is that the Danish Health Authority does not obtain a medical confirmation of side effects of a non-serious nature, unless they fall within a specific focus area.

 How detailed should the questions be?